-If the guidance or forecast paints a bleak future (which managements desperately try to hide), then this can trigger investors and traders to dump their stocks.
+If the guidance or forecast paints a bleak future (which managements desperately try to hide), then this can trigger investors and traders to dump their stock Recommendations.
 Such continuous selling can lead to big price erosion.

 At times, this can happen at a sector level as well.
 For example, if the government decides to impose some additional duty/restrictions on all companies of a sector, it can create sector-wide panic and push down share prices of all the companies in the sector.

 Example: Infosys had long been a bellwether of the Indian IT sector.
 But since 2016 and due to the headwinds faced by the sector, Infosys management began to regularly come out with not-so-great guidance figures.
 This in turn kept resetting the expectations from the stock downwards.
 The result has been that the stock kept grinding down to lower levels for some time (The prices have recovered since then to some extent.)

 Though most companies try to portray themselves to be epitome of transparency, the fact is that some of them are hiding skeletons in the cupboard.

 And when these come out in public (due to any reason), then markets are not forgiving to such short term/long term investment stocks.
 The stock can crash heavily.
 There have been instances of stocks going down by more than 50% in a just a day!